baroquon/reefpoints/source/posts/2016-08-09-phoenix-channels-vs-rails-action-cable.md

 This tests shows that if your app receives a sudden spike in visitors and more than 7 articles have 200 or more readers, the server won't be able to keep up with the notification demand for both the popular articles, *as well as the low traffic ones*.

 For a booking site, imagine 7 hotels across the country release a discount rate and customers jump online for the deal.
-Suddenly, you need to spin up extra servers up to maintain booking notifications, and the severity of the delays becomes worse if critical functionality of your application relies on these notifications.
+Suddenly, you need to spin up extra servers to maintain booking notifications, and the severity of the delays becomes worse if critical functionality of your application relies on these notifications.

 ## Conclusions